Skip to content

 strategystringsequentialsequential — adds 1 each run (guarantees a plain integer). timestamp — uses YYYYMMDDHHmm format.

-sourcestringxcodeprojxcodeproj — reads MARKETING_VERSION/CURRENT_PROJECT_VERSION from xcodebuild -showBuildSettings; falls back to agvtool, then plutil on Info.plist. asc — reads current build number from App Store Connect; same fallback chain for the read phase.
+sourcestringxcodeprojxcodeproj — reads MARKETING_VERSION/CURRENT_PROJECT_VERSION from xcodebuild -showBuildSettings; falls back to agvtool, then plutil on Info.plist. asc — reads current build number from App Store Connect. project_spec — reads/writes version values in a YAML spec file (XcodeGen/Tuist). kmp — reads/writes versionName/versionCode in gradle.properties. gradle — reads/writes directly in build.gradle.kts or build.gradle; default for Android projects.

 version action options